soundpress/RulesOfNYC/docs/c04/index.rst

 (a)  Policy.
 The Contracting Officer shall prepare a Recommendation for Award under the following circumstances:

-   (1) procurements for goods and services exceeding $10,000 and construction and construction-related services exceeding $15,000 awarded by sole source procedures pursuant to § 3-05 of these Rules, and
+   (1) procurements for goods and services exceeding $10,000 and construction and construction-related services exceeding $15,000 awarded by sole source procedures pursuant to 9 RCNY § 3-05, and

    (2) all other procurements exceeding the small purchase limits.